myxie/shadow/docs/source/index.rst

 What is SHADOW?
 =================

-SHADOW is a library for the use and testing of workflow scheduling algorithms, with a focus on data-intensive science applications.
-SHADOW provides implementations of various heuristic and metaheuristic algorithms to address single-and multi-objective scheduling problems, with schedule-reporting and visualisation options.
+SHADOW is a library for the use and testing of DAG-based workflow scheduling algorithms.
+SHADOW provides implementations of various heuristic and metaheuristic algorithms to address single-and multi-objective scheduling problems; these algorithms are accessed using a workflow-oriented class system built into the library.

 Motivation
 ----------

-SHADOW has been designed to test the effectiveness  of algorithms that may be used to schedule Radio Interferometry pipelines for the Square kilometre Array (SKA).
+Development of the SHADOW library was motivated by a lack of public implementations of popular and highly-cited workflow scheduling algorithms.
 It is hoped that the library becomes a repository of workflow scheduling heuristics and metaheuristics, as well as tool in which algorithm developers may test and benchmark their own efforts.